Jenni-Hawk/NLP_03_Longer_Text_Research/README.md

 My data science brain explored solutions, and then I used my consumer researcher brain to evaluate the output to ensure it was delivering the value I needed as a consumer researcher.
 Does the algorithm and resulting output solve the challenges that consumer researchers have?
 Does it do a better job than a human without the assist of modern AI technology?

-## 🎯 Primary Objectives:
+## 🎯 Business Objectives:
-- Determine if the conventions around open ended survey questions could be defied using new technology, leading to more learning that could be achieved more quickly.
+- Determine if the conventional thinking around open ended survey questions can be defied using new technology, leading to more learning that could be achieved more quickly.
   ### Conventions of Open Ended Survey Questions:
     - Don't ask big lifestyle questions because they take too much time to analyze by humans.
 Traditional researchers reserve these questions for qualitative research studies like focus groups or interviews.
     - Limit number of words in the response so that it's easier for humans to analyze
-    - It takes to long to analyze results so open-ended questions are not typically utilized
+    - It takes too long to analyze so responses to open-ended questions usually aren't analyzed or the open ended question isn't utilized at all.